-Israel’s hotels are plentiful and of high quality.
-They range from small luxury, art-deco boutique hotels to large chain hotels, and much in between.
-Many of the big, international hotel chains are represented throughout the country including Hilton, Sheraton and more recently Leonardo, as well as national chains such as Fattal, Isrotel, Rimonim and Dan.
-About 350 hotels are members of the Israel Hotel Association.
+Israel's hotels are plentiful and of high quality.
+They range from small luxury, art-deco boutique hotels to large chain hotels, and everything in between.
+Many of the big, international hotel chains are represented throughout the country including Hilton, Sheraton and Leonardo, as well as national chains such as Fattal, Isrotel, Rimonim and Dan.
+About 380 hotels are members of the Israel Hotel Association.
 Prices vary according to season and region, and it is best to book months in advance for the high season (usually July to August, though this varies according to the region) and for religious holiday periods.

 Bed and breakfast

 Across Israel, many private families have converted their homes into bed & breakfasts, known as zimmers.
 Some are simple rooms with a shared bathroom while others are private bungalows with kitchenettes, jacuzzi baths and all mod cons.
 Zimmers (www.zimmeril.com) can be found throughout the country in some of the most picturesque locations, but can be expensive.
 Weekday prices tend to be considerably cheaper.

 The fine climate makes Israel a good country for camping, with campsites providing a touring base for each region.
 They offer full sanitary facilities, electric current, a restaurant and/or store, telephone, postal services, first-aid facilities, shaded picnic and campfire areas, and day and night security guards.
 They can be reached by bus, but all are open to cars and caravans.
 Most have tents and cabins, as well as a wide range of equipment for hire.
 All sites have swimming facilities either on site or within easy reach.
 Many of the country’s national parks also offer campsites.